The MUST-SEE Contemporary Architecture in Bologna and Beyond

 Shopping in Bologna can be more interesting than visiting a museum.Family old shops from generations, vintage signs, passionate people.
 Hard to mention them all, but here are my best shops in Bologna.
 You won't find the same ones in your hometown, I promise.

-Which are the Best Flea Markets in Bologna
+The Best Antique and Flea Markets in Bologna

-Maybe I was born old, but I've always been attracted by flea markets.At first it was Kinder surprises, then stamps, later vinyl and furniture.Here’s my pick of the best flea markets and second-hand fairs in Bologna.And since walking, browsing and digging are calories consuming activities, I suggest you what and where to eat near the markets.
-Mercato antiquario, Piazza Santo Stefano, Bologna
+Maybe I was born old, but I've always been attracted to flea and antique markets.At first it was Kinder surprises, then stamps, later vinyl and furniture.Here’s my pick of the best flea markets and second-hand fairs in Bologna.And since walking, browsing and digging are calories consuming activities, I suggest to you what and where to eat near the markets.

 Home page icons22